-Pelicans pick Ziaire Williams for Grizzlies at No. 10
+Stanford’s Ziaire Williams heading to Grizzlies at No. 10

 In his college debut against Alabama in the Maui Classic, he scored 19 points, but only surpassed 15 points in five of the team’s remaining 19 games.
 Despite the modest production, Williams recorded the second triple-double in Stanford history against Washington.
 He started 14 of 20 games.

 While at Sierra Canyon High School in California, he was named to the United States team for the FIBA Under-19 World Championships.
 He averaged 4.6 points for the U.S. team, which earned the gold medal.
-As a senior at Sierra Canyon, Williams averaged 15 points, 7.9 rebounds and 3.6 assists and led the team to the CIF-SS Open Division title
+As a senior at Sierra Canyon, Williams averaged 15 points, 7.9 rebounds and 3.6 assists.

+Aldama, 20, played two seasons at Loyola and averaged 19 points and 9.2 rebounds in 27 career games.
+Last season, he averaged 21.2 points and 10.1 rebounds to become the first player in Patriot League history to average 20 and 10 as the Greyhounds reached their first conference championship game.

+Aldama, from Las Palmas, Spain, shot 51.3 percent last season, including 36.8 percent from 3-point range.
+He ranked first in the Patriot League in rebounding and second in scoring.

-The Grizzlies reached the playoffs last season, but were knocked out in the opening round by the Utah Jazz.
-Memphis also had a pick in the second round (No. 51) but will receive the No. 40 pick under the trade agreement.
+The Grizzlies reached the playoffs last season, but were knocked out in the opening round by the Jazz.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports